-These easy diy yarn pumpkins are a fun and creative fall craft!
+Easy diy yarn pumpkins are a fun and creative fall craft!
 Gather your friends, family, your kid’s scout troop, or whomever!
-Get the supplies, put on a Hallmark fall movie and settle in for some fun and end up with some adorable chunky yarn pumpkins!
+This is a great project to work on together!
+Get the supplies, put on a Hallmark movie or gather around your kitchen table and end up with some adorable chunky yarn pumpkins!
+This is such an easy project, even older kids can join in the fun!

 Yarn Pumpkin Supplies: